Frequently Asked Questions

 IPPF/WHR relies on support from individuals, foundations, and governments.
 As a regional office of the International Planned Parenthood Federation, IPPF/WHR receives core support from IPPF's central office for its ongoing operations.
 We have not received funding from the United States Government since 2001, when IPPF/WHR refused to sign the Global Gag Rule.

 International Planned Parenthood Federation/Western Hemisphere Region, Inc. is recognized as tax-exempt under section 501(c)(3) of the Internal Revenue Code (EIN 13-1845455).
-For more information please view our most recent Annual Report or Financial Statement.
+For more information please view our most recent Annual Report, Financial Statement, and 990.

 How can I volunteer with IPPF/WHR?